Nitrokey/nitrokey-documentation/nextbox/remote/dns-rebind.rst

 of your NextBox is considered local by your router and thus wiull not be returned during DNS resolving of your designated domain.

-.. info:: For IPv4 this is actually also happening, but not a problem.
-In the IPv4 world you (dynamic) DNS refers to the router itself and the router will forward the traffic to your NextBox.
+.. note:: For IPv4 this is also applies, but not a problem.
+In the IPv4 world (dynamic) DNS resolves to the router (WAN-IP) itself and the router will forward the traffic to your NextBox.
 In contrast IPv6 will not resolve to your router but to the IPv6 address of your NextBox directly and the router just has to open its firewall for the traffic to pass.

-The Solution
+Solution
 ------------

-Most routers, which implement this DNS-Rebind protection also allow you to whitelist certain domains from this protection.
+Most routers, which implement this DNS-Rebind protection also allow you to whitelist certain domains from this protection. **Generally, to solve this issue you just have to insert your (full) domain to the DNS-Rebind Exceptions (or whitelist) of your router.**

-For instance the setting inside *FritzBoxes* is to be found in:
+For instance, the setting inside a *Fritz!Box* is to be found in:
-Network -> Network-Settings -> Show More.
+"Home Network -> Network -> Network Settings -> More Settings -> DNS Rebind Protection".
 You need to ensure that you have the "extended/expert view" activated.